Visitor Tips & guidelines

 What is the FAC’s policy on photography?

-- Be considerate of your fellow visitors, and avoid disrupting Museum operations, limiting accessibility of exhibitions, entrances/exits, etc.
+- Please be considerate of your fellow visitors, and avoid disrupting FAC operations, limiting accessibility of exhibitions, entrances/exits, aisle access, etc.

-- Flash photography is not permitted.
-Camera bags, stabilization devices such as tripods and monopods, and other large or specialty photographic equipment are prohibited in the galleries (unless approved and accompanied by Museum staff).
+- Flash photography is prohibited in all FAC spaces.
+Camera bags, stabilization devices such as tripods and monopods, and other large or specialty photographic equipment are not allowed in the museum galleries or the theatres, but may be stored in free lockers located near the main entrance.

-- PRESS AND EDUCATIONAL requests including film and videography projects, please contact the Communications Department by phone at (719) 389-6770 or email firstname.lastname@example.org to coordinate.
-A minimum three days advance notice must be provided; same day requests will not be considered or approved.
+- PRESS AND EDUCATIONAL requests including film and videography projects, please contact the FAC Communications Department to coordinate at email@example.com.
+A minimum three business days advance notice must be provided; same day requests will not be considered or approved.

-- PROFESSIONAL/COMMERCIAL photography inquiries, spaces may be reserved for a $100/hr through our Events department.
-Please call (719) 389-6935 or email email@example.com for availability.
-A minimum three days advance notice must be provided; same day requests will not be considered or approved.
+- PROFESSIONAL/COMMERCIAL photography inquiries, spaces may be reserved for a minimum $100/hr fee through our Events department.
+A minimum three business days advance notice must be provided; same day requests will not be considered or approved.
 Restrictions on equipment usage and art inclusion apply.
 Certain works of art on the FAC property cannot be included without expressed written permission from the artist or rights holder.

 The Fine Arts Center reserves the right, at its sole discretion, to withhold and/or withdraw permission to photograph on its premises.
 No photographs or videotapes may be reproduced, published, distributed, sold, transferred, or otherwise commercially exploited without the expressed written permission of the FAC.